Project Nomads: Gameplay

 The island structures will be different depending on the character chosen by the player.
 The structures used by the character Susie, for example, look similar to plants (e.g. gun tower resembles a mushroom).
 Goliath's buildings, however, have a more futuristic or high-tech (this gun tower has the aesthetic of a more traditional cannon or sentry turret).
 The player's choice of character informs the strategy the player may best employ.
-For example, the guns fired by Goliath's island are slow moving, but very powerful.
+For example, the guns fired by Goliath's island are slow moving, but powerful.
 The largest threat to a player using Goliath would be faster enemies, such as enemy fighters.
 Meanwhile, a player using Goliath would have an easier time when under attack by slower-moving threats: enemy towers or islands.

 Certain buildings, such as hangars and gun turrets, can be directly controlled by the player.
 The player presses the appropriate key to take control of one of those structures.
 Multiple presses of the key will result in switching to different defensive buildings.
 Taking control of one of these buildings allows the player to attack enemies that are the most dangerous to the island first, or use a fighter to attack them before they can attack the island.

 On occasion, the player's island will dock with other floating islands, allowing the player character to explore.
 Parts of the game are also spent remote-controlling a fighter jet.
 Throughout the course of the story, missions include getting to a specific location, escorting another island, fending off a large-scale assault, exploring other islands and dogfighting using remote-controlled planes.

 The enemies a player will encounter include the Sentinels and the Skrits.
 Skrits are large insects, which will approach the player and explode to release a toxic gas.
 Most Skrits are grounded, only capable of walking, though some more formidable Skrits are capable of flight.
 Both impose a significant threat to the player and their island.
 Unlike the Skrits, Sentinels fight with machines.
 Sentinels have an array of similar weapons to the player, such as armed islands, and fighter planes.

 Reception

+Project Nomads has received mixed reviews.
+The lack of key mappings as well as glitches getting in the way of gameplay were some of the criticisms as mentioned by PC Invasion.

 Project Nomads won the ECTS Best PC Game of the Show Award 2001.